tokenika/tokenika.github.io/WarsawBlock.md

     As you can see we've been doing various things to this end and actually this very presentation is part of the process.

-    And obviously you need to be able to handle building the server infrastructure and make it both robust and secure.
+    And obviously to be a viable witness candidate you need to be able to handle the server infrastructure and make it both robust and secure.
 I guess we can manage that as our main advisor, who prefers to remain anonymous, is already a witness for Steem.

 * #### What we need?